 Keep the tone of the poster (which includes text language, font, colour and image style ) relevant for the audience.
 If you keep the audience in mind from the beginning, and think, ‘does this appeal to them?’ that’s a great start.

-This is a poster aimed children, and the tone is perfect, it’s playful, clear and the info text is short enough and simple enough for a child to comprehend quickly.
+This is a poster for children, and the tone is perfect.
+It’s playful and clear, and the information text is short and simple enough for a child to comprehend quickly.

 Image from Ninette Saraswati